 Christ emphasizes that the internal, weightier matters, which change the heart, take precedence over external ceremonial concerns that don't change the heart.

 John 6 has always been a difficult chapter to explain.
-However, within his series on the physical/spiritual parallels in the Bible on eating, John Ritenbaugh shows how clear Jesus' teaching is and what it means to us.
+However, Jesus' teaching is clear.
+Here is what it means to us.

 God has often used micro metaphors to illustrate macro events.
 For example, in Isaiah 1:4-6, God compares the whole nation of Israel to a sick patient with an incurable disease, signalling impending captivity.
 The church has been alternately compared to a . . .